hashkat/hashkat/docs/visualization.md

 <img src='../img/visualization/networkx_graph.png'>
 </center>

-Similar to our visualizations using Gephi, the red nodes in the above graph correspond to agents and the black edges in between them correspond to connections/followings between agents, though it is important to note that there is no way to distinguish between the different agent types via this method.
+Similar to our visualizations using Gephi, the red nodes in the above graph correspond to agents and the black edges in between them correspond to connections/followings between agents.
+It is important to note however that there is no way to distinguish between the different agent types via this method.

 ### Analyzing Your Network

-You can also use Networkx for analysis of your graph.
-Here we will outline some of the various commands you can input into Python after yplotting yout graph to collect some information on your network.
+You can use Networkx to analyze the network you've created as well.
+Here we will outline some of the various functions and algorithms you can input into Python after plotting your graph to collect some information on your network.
+To learn more about some of the analysis tools you can implement using Networkx, visit their documentation page [here](https://networkx.github.io/documentation/latest/index.html).

 #### Number of Nodes

-You can find the number of nodes present in your network by typing the command:
+You can find the number of nodes present in your network by typing in the command:

 ```python
 nx.number_of_nodes(G)`